belherdigital/documentation-oe/support.md

 ![support3]({{ site.baseurl }}/images/support3.png)

-When a client clicks “New” their ticket opening panel comes up, in which they could put the title and describe whatever they need your help with.
+When a client clicks "New" their ticket opening panel comes up, in which they could put the title and describe whatever they need your help with.

 ![support4]({{ site.baseurl }}/images/support4.png)